+Academic Probation

-Academic Probation Students are placed on academic probation when their cumulative grade point average falls below 2.0 (C), and they remain on probation until the cumulative grade point average is 2.0 (C) or better.
-Students on probation are encouraged to talk with their faculty adviser or with a counselor in the dean's office (317-274-8304) or in the IUPUI Counseling and Psychological Services (317-274-2548) to determine how they may become more successful in their studies.
-Students on probation must go to the Office of Student Affairs (Cavanaugh Hall 401) before registering to obtain a release from the checklist.
+Students are placed on academic probation when their cumulative grade point average falls below 2.0 (C), and they remain on probation until the cumulative grade point average is 2.0 (C) or better.
+Students on probation are encouraged to talk with their faculty advisor or with a counselor in the Office of Student Affairs (Cavanaugh Hall 401), (317) 274-8304, or IUPUI Counseling and Psychological Services, (317) 274-2548, to determine how they may become more successful in their studies.
+Students on probation must go to their faculty advisors before registering.
+Students without a faculty advisor should go to the Office of Student Affairs.